-Revisions to the Policies for Managing MORPC-Attributable funds will be considered by the AFC starting in October.
-Any AFC members can suggest revisions in advance of this meeting by emailing Tom Graham at tgraham@morpc.org.
+Revisions to the Policies for Managing MORPC-Attributable funds will be considered by the Attributable Funds Committee (AFC) in October.
+AFC members may suggest revisions in advance by emailing Tom Graham at tgraham@morpc.org.

 Ohio Public Works Commission (OPWC)